 |Edgar W. Swank||My motive for this donation is completely selfish.
 At age 71, I'm likely to need my brain preserved pretty soon.
 In case preservation tech isn't ready in time, I rely on cryonics to do what can be done at the time.
 As President of the American Cryonics Society, I hope we can work together with BPF.
 I'm ready to be "uploaded" into virtual reality, which may be indistinguishable from Heaven.
 Once there, I'm probably not coming back.
 "How you gonna keep 'em down on the farm...?"|

-One particularly excellent way to help BPF is to make recurring monthly donations up to a $1,000 Goal.
-If willing, we would then list your name and a donor statement above.
+One particularly excellent way individual donors can help BPF is to make recurring monthly donations up to a $1,000 Goal.
+When your goal is reached, if willing, we will then list your name and a donor statement above.
 The more effort we put into BPF's mission now, the faster we can advance brain preservation science and technologies, and determine whether they can presently be validated.

-You might donate $100 a month for 10 months, $84 a month for 12 months, $42 a month for 24 months, or $28 a month for 36 months.
-These can be set up as recurring donations to our WePay General Fund.
+You might donate $100 a month for 10 months, $84 a month for 12 months, $42 a month for 24 months, $28 a month for 36 months, or whatever best fits your finances.
+These can be set up as recurring donations to our General Fund.
 If you start a recurring donation toward a $1000 Goal, please email us to let us know if we can add your name to our public list of current recurring donors below.
 Thank you for your pledge!

 Please consider joining our Facebook page (social networking), our LinkedIn group (professional networking), and/or our Twitter feed (brief news updates).
 The more practical, open-minded, future oriented, and rational folks who join the BPF community, the faster we can achieve our ambitious goals.
 Thanks for connecting!

 The Neuroscientist Who Wants To Upload Humanity To A Computer

 Brain Preservation Foundation